DaveB4r/slider/README.md

 ### Features

 - Simple and easy to edit.
+- Quickly.
-- quickly.
+- Functional.
-- functional.
+- Easy to use.
-:fa-github: :fa-html5: :fa-css3::fa-rocket: :fa-share-alt:

- :fa-copyright: daveB4r